GastonZalba/ol-dji-geozones/README.md

 djiGeozones.setPanelVisible(true); // Show/hide the control panel
 djiGeozones.setPanelCollapsed(true); // Collapse/expand the control panel

+djiGeozones.hide(); // Hide the GeoZones and the map Control djiGeozones.show(); // Show the GeoZones and the map Control

 let layers = djiGeozones.layers; // array of ol/layer/Vector~VectorLayer instances
 let layer = djiGeozones.getLayerByLevel(7); // returns an ol/layer/Vector~VectorLayer instance with the specefic level
 ```